syncfusion-content/flutter-docs/Flutter/DateRangePicker/headers.md

 ![View Header appearance Date Range Picker](images/headers/viewheaderappearance.png)

 ### View header day format
-You can customize the view header of `DateRangePicker` by using dayFormat[link] property of `DateRangePickerMonthViewSettings`.
+You can customize the view header of `DateRangePicker` by using the dayFormat[link] property of `DateRangePickerMonthViewSettings`.

 {% tabs %}
 {% highlight Dart %}